14 Useful Tips for Awesome SEO Optimized Blog Posts

 Check on that before you use anything.
 If Google isn’t boosting the results of a blog post with a video, they will soon enough.

 Tip # 10) Responsiveness

-It has come to pass that most digital content is now accessed on mobile devices.
+It has come to pass that people access most digital content on mobile devices.
 It doesn’t just seem like everyone is on their phones all the time, it’s actually true.

 - If your content is slow, clumsy or unattractive in any way on a mobile device you will lose a lot of opportunities.

 - Reduced image size is really important for mobile viewing.

 - Test how your pages look on several different browsers and mobile devices.

 - Let Google test.

 Generally, content needs to be readable and either informative, inspirational, or motivational, which depends on the topic and the audience.

 For example, a list of Year End Tax Tips needs to be readable and informative.